linamansy/CampusCare/API.md

 ### POST `/api/issues/:id/verify`

-Community Member confirms that a resolved issue has been fixed.
+> Used after the issue has been marked as `Resolved` by Facility Management to allow the original reporter to confirm satisfaction with the resolution.

 **Auth required:** Yes